-Most new construction, as well as significant alterations of existing buildings, requires a building permit (bygglov) issued by the municipality.
+Most new construction, as well as significant alterations of existing buildings, requires a building permit (bygglov).
 Depending on whether there is a detailed development plan or not, the restrictions on building may be more or less strict.
 Although detailed development plans usually contain restrictions in volume and designated use, they also serve as a great tool for envisaging future developments.
+The process of obtaining a building permit generally takes ten weeks but, depending on the complexity of the matter at hand, the turnaround time may be up to six months.